Sleep Calculator

 • Account for the time it usually takes to fall asleep.

-• Use a cited 90-minute sleep-cycle planning estimate.
+• Use a cited 90-minute sleep-cycle planning estimate as a starting point.

 • Review age-based sleep duration guidance.